 Complexity and design freedom

-While there are some restrictions on the minimum size features that can be accurately printed most of the limitations of additive manufacturing center around how to optimally orientate a print to reduce support dependency and the likelihood of print failure.
-This allows designers a large amount of design freedom and means that very complex geometries can easily be created.
+While there are some restrictions on the minimum size features that can be accurately printed, most of the limitations of additive manufacturing center around how to optimally orientate a print to reduce support dependency and the likelihood of print failure.
+This gives designers a large amount of design freedom and enables the easy creation of very complex geometries.

-This concept has been embraced by the medical and dental industry for the manufacture of custom prosthetics, implants and dental aids.
-From high level sporting gear that is tailored to fit an athlete perfectly to custom sunglasses and fashion accessories additive manufacturing allows cost effective single run production of custom parts.
+This concept has been embraced by the medical and dental industry for the manufacture of custom prosthetics, implants, and dental aids.
+From high-level sporting gear that is tailored to fit an athlete perfectly to custom sunglasses and fashion accessories, additive manufacturing allows cost-effective single run production of custom parts.

 Ease of access

-In 2015 alone more than 278,000 additive manufacturing printers valued under $5000 were sold globally with the number of printers sold doubling consistently for the last 3 years.
-What was originally a niche technology accessible only to a small segment of the manufacturing industry is now a readily available and cost competitive method of part production utilised in a vast range of industries.
+In 2015 alone, more than 278,000 additive manufacturing printers valued under \$5000 were sold globally.
+The number of printers sold doubled consistently since.
+What was originally a niche technology accessible only to a small segment of the manufacturing industry is now readily available and cost competitive method of part production utilized by a vast range of industries.

 Additive manufacturing methods generally only use the material needed to build a part.
-Most processes use materials that can be reused for more than one build resulting in additive manufacturing process producing very little waste.
+Most processes use raw materials that can be recycled and re-used in more than one builds.
+As a result, additive manufacturing process produces very little waste.

-The increase in number of additive manufacturing machines in the world has also impacted the distance prototypes are shipped.
-Because 3D printers require a very basic understanding to operate successfully, designs do not need to be sent away for expert manufacture.
+For this reason, professional 3D printing services are created around the world, even in locations where the cost of land is high (for example in London or New York).
 The reduction in shipping requirements has a positive environmental impact.
-This coupled with the ability to print and produce spare parts on site results in a much smaller carbon footprint for most parts produced via additive manufacturing.
+This, coupled with the ability to print and produce spare parts on site, results in a much smaller carbon footprint for most parts produced via additive manufacturing.